satishlokkoju/autofaiss/README.md

 To understand better why indices are selected and what are their characteristics, check the [index selection demo](https://colab.research.google.com/github/satishlokkoju/autofaiss/blob/mainline/docs/notebooks/autofaiss_index_selection_demo.ipynb)

 ## Command quick overview
-Quick description of the `autofaiss build_index` command:
+Quick description of the `autofaiss-community build_index` command:

 *embeddings*        -> Source path of the embeddings in numpy.
 *index_path*                -> Destination path of the created index.